iot49/photo-web/README.md

    - **Zone:Zone:Read** - to read zone information
 5. Set **Zone Resources** to:
    - Include: Zone - `your-domain.com` (replace with your actual domain)
-6. Optionally set **Client IP Address Filtering** to restrict token usage to your server's IP
-7. Click "Continue to summary" and then "Create Token"
+6. Click "Continue to summary" and then "Create Token"
-8. Copy the generated token and update `CF_API_TOKEN` in your `.env` file
+7. Copy the generated token and update `CF_API_TOKEN` in your `.env` file

 #### Create a Cloudflare Tunnel Token (CF_TUNNEL_TOKEN)